 Puttu is a heavy breakfast as it is made out of rice flour.
 I like to prepare the Puttu with red rice which is called Chamba Puttu.

 Nowadays I am also including millet in our daily routine.
 So, this recipe turned into a finger millet Puttu.

-I am planning to make a snack using Puttu flour for my hungry kids.
 Nowadays kids are nagging for snacks especially when they are at home for long hours.
 As I stopped packed snacks except for some brands of biscuits, I have to make new snacks for them.

 I bought Nenthran bananas from an Indian shop last week.
 They become ripe and ready to eat.
 I am using Nenthran banana in between Puttu flour to make it delicious to eat without any curry.
 Also, my kids love the sweet taste of the bananas, so this was ideal.